e wasteDisposing of Electronics in PA

-Items like computer monitors and television sets may contain lead and metallic compounds that have harmful health affects on animals and humans.
+Items like computer monitors and television sets may contain lead and metallic compounds that have harmful health effects on animals and humans.
 Many electronics made up of plastics contain harmful carcinogens that can damage human and animal reproductive systems.

 For more information about electronic waste disposal, visit the Environmental Protection Agency